-Learn both film theory and film-making practice on our full-time Film Studies degree in Cambridge.
+Learn both film theory and film-making practice by studying a full-time Film Studies degree in Cambridge, ARU.
 Choose to study abroad, and get support to find placements and work experience.
 Prepare for a career in many film, arts and culture-related roles from production to journalism.

 ARU Film Studies has helped me widen my cultural knowledge, gain deep theoretical understanding of the audio-visual arts and form my career goals.

 I have since been working at several film festivals.

 On our BA (Hons) Film Studies course, you’ll discover the history of global cinema from the avant-garde to Hollywood blockbusters.
 As well as learning the fundamental theories of film and how it both reflects and affects society, you’ll explore the language of film from the perspective of a film-maker and start to think critically about your creative work.

 This will be key in the practical side of the course: making your own explorative short films in video, animation or 16mm format.
 You’ll be trained in all aspects of the craft, including camera operation, sound recording and editing, receiving regular feedback on your work from tutors and fellow students.

 As the course progresses, our optional modules will allow you to further explore your interests or specialise for a particular career, with subjects such as screenwriting and film journalism.

 At the end of the course, you’ll put all your well-practised skills to the test in a final-year project that, once complete, will be screened at the Cambridge Arts Picturehouse.
 The best will also be selected for showing at the Cambridge Film Festival.